olliw42/fastmavlink/README.md

 ## Licence ##

 Yet to be determined.
 It will be a permissive licence, along the ideas of the original MAVLink project.
+That is, the fastMavlink C code library canbe used in a closed source application without copyright issues and without any limitations.

 ## Limitations ##

 The parser can read MAVLink v1 and v2 messages, including the signing packet, and forward them, but it cannot decode signed messages.

-Messages can be generated and emitted only in MAVLink v2 format and without signature.
-(It would be easy to extend the library to allow sending v1 messages, removing this limitation, but, frankly, there should be really no need for sending v1 messages nowadays)
+Messages can be generated and emitted only in MAVLink v2 format, and without signature.
+(It would be easy to extend the library to allow sending v1 messages, but, frankly, there should be really no need for sending v1 messages nowadays)

 ## C Code Usage ##